Analysis | Why Ghosn’s Still Jailed and What It Says About Japan: QuickTake

 5. Has Ghosn been mistreated?

-Ghosn’s wife Carole said in January she was fearful for his health and that no family member had been allowed to contact him since his arrest.
+Ghosn’s wife Carole has criticized what she called his “harsh treatment” in prison and said he’d lost 15 pounds (7 kilos) since his arrest.
+She’s said the family hasn’t been allowed to contact him, and that he undergoes hours of questioning daily with only limited opportunities to confer with his legal team.
 Two of Ghosn’s daughters told the New York Times in late December that his cell was unheated, that he had asked repeatedly for blankets and that he had been denied pen and paper.
-They said he had lost at least 20 pounds (9 kilograms).
 Two days after he appeared in court Jan.
 8 looking gaunt, he was being treated by a doctor for a fever that soon subsided.
-Otsuru said he had been moved to a larger room than when he was first incarcerated, with a Western-style bed, toilet and wash basin.
+Otsuru said Ghosn had been moved to a larger room than when he was first incarcerated, with a Western-style bed, toilet and wash basin.
 Lebanon’s ambassador to Japan, who has visited Ghosn in the Tokyo detention center, was said to have brought him a mattress.

 6. What’s the verdict on Japan’s legal system?